Dr. Saber’s Blog

 A migraine attack does, of course, involve a headache.
 But a migraine is also an incapacitating neurological disease with a wide range of symptoms, including visual disturbances, nausea and vomiting, dizziness, sensitivity to light, noises, and scents, and sometimes temporary weakness on one side.
 Episodes can last for hours, sometimes even for days.

-According to the World Health Organization, migraine affects one in seven adults worldwide.
+According to the World Health Organization, migraines affect one in seven adults worldwide.
 In the United States, nearly 40 million Americans are beset by migraines.
 Of those 40 million victims, at least 28 million are female (this disparity is apparently due to women’s hormonal fluctuations).

 A migraine diagnosis is reached after a specialist (often a neurologist) reviews the patient’s medical history, the results of physical and neurological examinations, and the patient’s specific symptoms.